Ecconia/EcconiaAutoReplant/Readme.md

 ## Warning, hacking?

-Currently this mod will interact with the farm block, without looking at it.
+Currently, this mod will interact with the farm block, without looking at it.
 A vanilla server and Spigot do not seem to mind this.\
 But if the server has an anti-cheat protection, this mod will not try to hide the automation.